1. Where did goldfish come from?

 The Chinese began to ‘select’ the orange colored carp when rearing these fish and this is how we came to have the domesticated gold carp, now commonly called goldfish.

 Goldfish care is relatively easy compared to other domesticated fish.
-All you really need is a small fish tank and some fish food especially formulated for goldfish.
-You really don’t even need aquarium filters and pumps if you’re careful to change the water frequently.
+In fact all you really need to start off is a small fish tank and some fish food especially formulated for goldfish.
+You really don’t even need aquarium filters and pumps but if you don’t you have to be careful to change the water frequently.

 Because they’re opportunistic feeders in nature, it’s natural for them to keep eating as long as food is available.

 Domesticated goldfish retain this trait so they have a tendency to continue eating as long as there’s food in the tank.
 This can kill them as their digestive system can become compacted if they eat too much.
-It’s important, therefore, to be careful not to overfeed goldfish.
+It’s important, therefore, not to overfeed goldfish.

 Goldfish and other carp are gregarious in nature, meaning they travel in schools.
 If you maintain a large enough aquarium to accommodate several goldfish, you can enjoy watching your goldfish exhibit schooling behavior.

-In recent years, Americans and Europeans have become increasingly interested in creating Koi ponds too.
+Americans and Europeans have become increasingly interested in creating Koi ponds too.
 In fact it’s become quite a popular hobby and easy to do in most backyards with a few pond supplies.
-Click here to find out more about building a koi pond.

 - There is 1 goldfish that actually lived for 49 years in captivity.